Challenges Facing Texas Crop Producers

-- Through 6,300 educational events, planning meetings, and workshops in 2015, AgriLife Extension achieved more than 950,000 educational and other contacts.
+- Through 5,600 educational events, planning meetings, and workshops in 2017, AgriLife Extension achieved more than 1.3 million educational and other contacts.

 - AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.

-- Programs focusing on managing financial risk resulted in potential gains of $32 million.
+- Programs focusing on managing crop and livestock financial risk resulted in estimated gains of $39 million.

-- 75,000 Texas farmers used the web-based decision aid developed by the Agricultural & Food Policy Center (AFPC), with an estimated impact of improved decision making valued at $1.3 billion annually.
+- 75,000 Texas farmers used the web-based decision aid for the 2014 Farm Bill, developed by the Agricultural & Food Policy Center (AFPC), with an estimated impact of improved decision making valued at $1.3 billion annually.

 - Job training through continuing education related to pesticide safety and cotton ginning supports 65,514 Texas jobs, with an annual wage base of $957.6 million.